wsyxbcl/pyCV/README.md

 # PyCV
-Used to process CV data from CHI660E Electrochemical Workstation It's a user-unfriendly script for it's mainly used by few guys in our lab.
+Used to process Cyclic Voltammetry data from CHI660E Electrochemical Workstation It's a user-unfriendly script for it's mainly used by few guys in our lab.

 The program will walk through aimed dir and get all files that match given re(defalut:'cv(.*?)txt') as CV data files to form CV objects.